PythonRSAS/pythonrsas.github.io/_posts/2021-05-06-1-counterparty-credit-risk.md

 CCR management requires combination of systems integration, efficient simulation capacities, and good pricing functionalities that are fast and accurate.

+In most financial institutions, for a large customer, the credit officers approving counterparty limits is also responsible for approving limits for all other credit exposures relating to the customer, including loans, bonds, trade transactions and derivatives.
+Credit officers monitor these limits to control maximum potential loss in case of default.

+# CVA

-From the quantitative perspective, as credit risk in general, CCR has the following components:
+From the quantitative perspective, as credit risk in general, counterparty credit risk has the following components:
 *	**Exposure estimation**
 *	**Probability of default and credit migration estimation**
 *	**Recovery rate** (or 1 – LGD)
 *	**Correlation between credit events**

-In most financial institutions, for a large customer, the credit officers approving counterparty limits is also responsible for approving limits for all other credit exposures relating to the customer, including loans, bonds, trade transactions and derivatives.
-Credit officers monitor these limits to control maximum potential loss in case of default.

-# CVA
 Credit valuation adjustment (CVA) is the difference between the risk-free portfolio value and the market value of portfolio.
 In other words, CVA = market value of counterparty credit risk.

 On the high level, CVA = LGD * Exposure * PD

 This formula looks identical to the one from credit risk loss.
-However, adue to the domain differences, each of the components will have different calculations.
+However, adue to the domain differences (loans vs derivatives), each of the components will have different calculations.

 # Exposure